 Work out how much you may want to leave behind to any spouse or children.
 You will need to be clear as to who your beneficiaries are and how any proceeds are to be distributed.

 Have you promised your adult children you will stump up some cash to help them with a home deposit?
 Do you regularly donate to charities or have subscriptions you have forgotten about that appear in your online bank profile every month?

-Keep track of these aspects and perhaps also do an audit of what may need updating every year, whether that be clothes or club memberships etc. Other expenses may include the annual cost of having a credit cards, loyalty scheme annual charges, and so on.
+Keep track of these aspects and perhaps also do an audit of what may need updating every year, such as clothes or club memberships.
+Other expenses may include the annual cost of having credit cards, loyalty scheme annual charges and so on.

 Creating an expenses budget is relatively simple and there are templates available online.
-Perhaps prepare a monthly budget of all your fixed costs as an average, such as utilities, rates, internet, phone, any subscriptions, transport, food and household items, insurances etc. Bills are often set monthly rather than weekly, so monthly may be the easier option.
+Perhaps prepare a monthly budget of all your fixed costs as an average, such as utilities, rates, internet, phone, any subscriptions, transport, food and household items and insurances.
+Bills are often set monthly rather than weekly, so monthly may be the easier option.

-Also look at your debit and credit arrangements and adjust them so you can easily track spending on your statements, for example.
-There’s no shame in getting quotes to compare prices, finding bargains, or switching to lower-cost generic brand products, all of which may save thousands of dollars each year.
+Also look at your debit and credit arrangements and adjust them so you can easily track spending on your statements.
+There’s no shame in getting quotes to compare prices, finding bargains or switching to lower-cost generic brand products, all of which may save thousands of dollars each year.

 Checklist to managing your spending

 - Set your goals for the standard of living you want in retirement and discuss with your spouse or partner.